-New build housing should be built to the following standards:
+New build housing should be built to the following standards, unless it can be clearly demonstrated that this would render a development unviable:

 - a.
 All new build housing outside the Central Area as defined on the Proposals Map will comply with the nationally-described space standard. - b.
-All new build housing will be built to the higher water efficiency standard under Regulation 36(3) of the Building Regulations30. - c.
+All new build housing will be built to the higher water efficiency standard under Regulation 36(3) of the Building Regulations32. - c.
 All major new-build residential development should be designed to achieve zero carbon homes; - d.
 All other new build housing will achieve at a minimum a 19% improvement in the dwelling emission rate over the target emission rate, as defined in the 2013 Building Regulations. - e.
-All new build housing will be accessible and adaptable in line with M4(2) of the Building Regulations where it is viable, unless it is built in line with M4(3) (see below). - f.
+All new build housing will be accessible and adaptable in line with M4(2) of the Building Regulations, unless it is built in line with M4(3) (see below). - f.
 On developments of 20 or more new build dwellings, at least 5% of dwellings will be wheelchair user dwellings in line with M4(3) of the Building Regulations.
+Any market homes provided to meet this requirement will be 'wheelchair adaptable' as defined in part M, whilst homes where the Council is responsible for allocating or nominating an individual may be 'wheelchair accessible'.

-30 References are to the 2015 Building Regulations
+32 References are to the 2015 Building Regulations